-What is Taxpayer?
+What is the Taxpayer?

-- The Taxpayer is further required to pay tax to the government in specified routes/methods such as through assessment of his income and direct deposit of tax in case of direct tax and during the purchase of a product or service in case of indirect tax.
+- The Taxpayer is further required to pay tax to the government in specified routes/methods.
+I.e., thorough assessment of his income and direct depositDirect DepositDirect deposit is a technique of sending money from the payer's account to the payee's account digitally, without any paper cheques.
+For example, companies use it to transfer salaries into their employee's accounts. of tax in case of direct tax and during the purchase of a product or service in case of indirect tax.

 Types of Taxpayers